Skip to main content

 Wizard structure

 I structured the checkout as a step-by-step wizard rather than a single long form.
-Each step had a focused task: choose your plan, set delivery preferences, enter payment.
-This reduced cognitive load and gave users a sense of progress.
-A persistent summary sidebar showed selections so far, reinforcing confidence as they moved through the flow.
+Each step had one task: choose your plan, set delivery preferences, enter payment.
+This reduced cognitive load and gave users a clear sense of progress.
+A persistent summary sidebar showed selections so far, reinforcing confidence at each step.

 The wizard also needed to handle returning users who wanted to modify their subscription.
 Rather than forcing them back through the full flow, I designed direct entry points to individual steps — change your plan, update delivery, swap payment — accessible from the subscription dashboard.